estatewatch/estatewatch.github.io/content/estates/carpenters.md

 ---
 ![Carpenters estate image](src/images/cp12.jpg)

 710 homes are under threat of demolition on Newham's Carpenters estate in Stratford.
+The estate comprises an number of low-rise terraces and three tower blocks - Lund Point, Dennison Point and James Riley Point.

 Plans for the estate's regeneration have been under consideration since 2000, with several buildings earmarked for demolition and the decanting of residents having started in 2005/06.
-Three tower blocks on the estate have been emptied of council tenants, though some leaseholders remain.
-The lower rise buildings continue to be occupied by a mixed community of council tenants, leaseholders and freeholders.
+In 2025 it was [reported](https://www.bbc.co.uk/news/articles/ckgzz1z1epxo) that less than half of the estate's 710 homes were being occupied.

 To save the estate from demolition, <a href="https://savecarpenters.wordpress.com/about/">Carpenters Against Regeneration Plans (CARP)</a> was formed by residents of the estate in 2011.  <a href="/images/ccplan.pdf">Carpenters Community Plan</a> was published in 2013 and the <a href="https://greatercarpenterscouk.files.wordpress.com/2019/06/np-june-2019-submission-version.pdf">Greater Carpenters Neighbourhood Plan</a> in 2019, both of which propose a bottom-up community based approach to planning the future of the estate.